astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Example 5 - `SQLColumnCheckOperator`

-The `SQLColumnCheckOperator` like the `SQLIntervalCheckOperator` uses a dictionary to define checks via the parameter `column_mapping`.
+The `SQLColumnCheckOperator` uses a dictionary to define checks via the parameter `column_mapping`.
 The strength of this operator is the ability to run a multitude of checks within one task but still have observability on which checks passed and which failed within the Airflow logs.

 This check is useful for: